-Importantly, ORCID is an open, non-profit and community-driven effort, and it allows and encourages you to link your ORCID to other identifiers2.
+Importantly, ORCID is an open, non-profit and community-driven effort, and it allows and encourages you to link your ORCID to other identifiers.

 GOOGLE SCHOLAR PROFILE

 This is a popular way for researchers to collect their work and track citations automatically.
-Google Scholar links easily with ORCID, and it is a powerful CV-building tool for researchers.
+Google Scholar links easily with ORCID and is a powerful CV-building tool for researchers.

-WEB OF SCIENCE RESEARCHERID AND SCOPUS AUTHOR PROFILE
+WEB OF SCIENCE, RESEARCHERID AND SCOPUS AUTHOR PROFILES

 On a basic level, these tools do the same thing that ORCID does, but the important difference is that they are proprietary.
 The Web of Science ResearcherID is developed by Clarivate Analytics and used in their related products (such as the Converis research management tools used by UWC e.g. for tracking publications and by the Publons author profile creation tool), while the Scopus Author Profile is developed by Elsevier and used in Scopus (and related) products.
 While the degree of usefulness of these systems for the individual researcher depends to a large extent on the specific subscriptions its institution signs up for, they are both widely used by universities and funders to track research outputs, and researchers will thus find it useful to create and maintain their profiles.